oopsmonk/documentation/channels/1.0/tutorials/build-a-messaging-app.md

     As well as the author, this function takes a generic type that implements the [`Transport`](https://github.com/iotaledger/streams/blob/master/iota-streams-app/src/transport/tangle/client.rs) trait for sending and receiving messages on a communication channel.

-    In Channels, the IOTA client library is extended to implement this trait, which means that we can use it to create a [bundle](root://getting-started/0.1/transactions/bundles.md) from messages and send them to an IOTA node.
+    In Channels, the IOTA client library is extended to implement this trait, which means that we can use it to create a bundle from messages and send them to a node.

     :::info:
     In Rust, it's best practice to follow the convention of using underscores to separate words (snake_case) in the names of functions and variables.